firecow/gitlab-ci-local/README.md

 # Introduction
-Are you tired of pushing to test your .gitlab-ci.yml?
+Are you tired of pushing commits to test your Gitlab CI?

 Then this is the tool for you.

+It lets you simulate a CI pipeline on your local machine.

 # Table of contents
    * [Introduction](#introduction)